Mill Creek (Philadelphia)

 Mill Creek rises in Montgomery County, Pennsylvania; runs southeasterly to West Philadelphia, where it enters 19th-century sewer pipes; and debouches roughly five miles later in the Schuylkill River near The Woodlands Cemetery.
 It starts near Narberth, where its source is buried, then runs free for a mile or so before entering Philadelphia at the Overbrook station.

-The creek, which drains about 5000 acre, gave its name to two neighborhoods in Philadelphia that it flows under.
+The creek, which drains about 5000 acre, gave its name to two neighborhoods in Philadelphia under which it flows.